I’m back in Mexico . I’m in a new time zone now.

 Bonjour les ami‧es !

-My name is Sylvain and I grew up in Switzerland until I was ten and then in the south of France .
+My name is Sylvain.
+Born in France, grew up in Switzerland until I was ten and then back in the south of France .
 I studied literature, linguistics and English starting in a lovely town called Aix-en-Provence and then I graduated in Paris and in Lyon with a Master degree in Teaching French as a foreign language .
-As part of the Erasmus exchange programme, I studied a year in Brighton UK , one of my best experience abroad, very much similar with the intercultural experience Cédric Klapisch shows in the movie L’auberge Espagnole.
+As part of the Erasmus exchange programme, I studied a year in Brighton UK , one of my best experience abroad, very much similar to the intercultural experience Cédric Klapisch shows in the movie L’auberge Espagnole.

 I also lived 2 years in India in Hyderabad where I participated in the design of an e-learning university project.
 Living in India with a European background was quite a shock at the beginning but it soon became such a nurturing experience .
 I even managed to learn a few Hindi expressions that I still remember after so many years like “thik hey” (ok), “djaldi” (quick).
 I’m not sure of the spelling though